gasull/src-git-pull/README.md

 The script is written with my ~/src/ folder structure in mind.

-You need to install python-git for the script to work.
+It is recommended to install python-git.

     sudo aptitude install python-git